15 Cool Attractions & Local Spots to Check Out in Houston On Your First Visit

 Let’s be clear, though: This is no ordinary aquarium.
 Entertainment is key here, with a few amusement park rides on-site, including an iconic Ferris wheel and an under-the-sea carousel.

-The Downtown Aquarium homes in on providing an immersive experience; they want you to get up close and personal with the resident fishies as you walk through the halls.
+The Downtown Aquarium focuses on providing an immersive experience.
+The venue is designed to allow visitors to get up close and personal with the resident fish and sea creatures as they walk through the halls.

 If you want to make the most of your day at the aquarium, plan a trip to the underwater restaurant.
 Here, you can dine amongst the colorful reefs or board a train that’ll take you on a journey through their largest shark tank.